 Most towers are now made out of aircraft aluminum or steel.
 Most are extremely sturdy and are capable of handling the various tower accessories, such as speakers, board racks and lights, that are on the market today.
 Almost every tower is easily collapsible as well, so most boats can still fit into lower clearance areas when the tower is folded down.
 The decks of wakeboard boats are reinforced with extra fiberglass to ensure that the tower is mounted to a sturdy surface.
 Most manufacturers then through-bolt the tower feet to the deck and back it up with a backing plate.

-Ballast systems are wonderful and a must have for a wakeboard boat.
-Remember, we are trying to displace more water to make the wakes larger behind the boat.
-If the boat already has a built-in ballast system, then all the wakeboarder has to do is flip a switch and water will automatically be pumped in from the lake into a series of ballast bags or tanks strategically placed within the boat.
+Ballast systems are wonderful and a must have for a wakeboard or wakesurf boat.
+Remember, we are trying to displace more water to make the wakes/waves larger behind the boat.
+If the boat already has a built-in ballast system, then all the rider has to do is flip a switch and water will automatically be pumped in from the lake into a series of ballast bags or tanks strategically placed within the boat.
 This added weight causes the boat to sit deeper in the water.

-When the wakeboarder is done and the extra ballast is no longer required, then another switch is flipped and the ballast is drained.
+When the rider is done and the extra ballast is no longer required, then another switch is flipped and the ballast is drained.
 Typically, a wakeboard boat will have ballast tanks located throughout the boat.
-This allows the driver to adjust the placement of the weight so that the boat rides more evenly when weighted and it helps create the optimal wake shape for that specific hull design.
+This allows the driver to adjust the placement of the weight to the rider's preference and it helps create the optimal wake/wave shape for that specific hull design.
 Weighting the boat unevenly comes in handy when you're wakesurfing and you want to get more weight on one side.

 A few manufacturers have other ideas on how to make a wakeboard wake larger.
 One has developed a foil, located underneath the swim platform, that comes down from the rear of the boat.
 When this foil is engaged, it actually helps to pull the back of the boat down when the boat is underway creating the same effect as if you had added weight to the rear of the boat.